 There’s a reason we all love a good European interior, whether it’s French, British, or Scandinavian: The continent has mastered the art of passing on family heirlooms.
 As a result, today’s generation of Euro decorators can effortlessly layer their homes with a mix of 18th-century antiques, midcentury designs, and trendy accents—not to mention their impeccable art collections.
 Meanwhile, on the other side of the pond, we live in a world of fast fashion and ready-to-assemble décor.
 As we readily trade hand-me-downs for the latest trendy pieces, are we missing out on the important craftsmanship and history that our European cousins have so carefully preserved?

 Some experts are suggesting a return to more eclectic spaces and seamless combinations of modernism and tradition in 2016—something Europeans have excelled at for decades.
-Interior designer Brian McCarthy recently predicted more “layered, cultured, and eclectic combinations of architecture and design” as a top trend this year, so now’s the perfect time to redecorate accordingly.
+Interior designer Brian McCarthy recently predicted more “layered, cultured, and eclectic combinations of architecture and design” as a top trend of 2016, so now’s the perfect time to redecorate accordingly.
 Get a head start on the trend by scoping out the timeless heirlooms you can buy now and one day pass on to your own children.